jgibbons-cp/file_mod_challenge/README.md

 In file_to_change change the text of the file.

-In file_to_append try to change the text of the file and append another line to the file.
+In file_to_append add another line to the file.

 Accessing the files: